-2.8.
+2.11.
 Career Center

-The VIU career center provides individual counseling and professional development resources to help students and alumni learn the skills needed to obtain volunteer, internship and employment opportunities.
-All VIU students are encouraged to visit the Career Center in their very first semester, before they apply for internships (CPT) and before graduation when they are looking for employment (OPT).
+The VIU Career Center provides individual counseling and professional development resources to help students and alumni learn the skills needed to obtain volunteer, internship and employment opportunities.
+All VIU students are encouraged to visit the Career Center in their very first semester, before they apply for an academic internship (CPT) and before graduation when they are looking for employment (OPT).